GerganaT/Location-Reminder/README.md

         b.
 Add testing for the error messages.
         c.
 Add End-To-End testing for the Fragments navigation.

-## Student Deliverables:

-1. APK file of the final project.
-2. Git Repository with the code.

 ## Built With

 * [Koin](https://github.com/InsertKoinIO/koin) - A pragmatic lightweight dependency injection framework for Kotlin.